 Please note that you can Lock and Unlock individual items by just selecting the file, folder or drive and clicking on the 'Lock' or 'Unlock' button.
 This way, except for the file you selected and performed Locking and Unlocking operation on, the rest of the items in the locking list will remain Locked.

 As soon as you have added your selected file(s), folder(s), and/or drive(s) to the Locking list, the security setting of Locked and Hidden will both be applied to the items by default, which will make your Locked items both inaccessible (Locked) as well as hidden.
-Additionally, the security setting of ‘Set Locking ON for all unlocked items when i exit folder lock’ will also be applied to the listed Lock items by default.
+Additionally, the security setting of ‘Settings > Preferences > Locking and Encryption > Set Locking ON for all unlocked items when I exit Folder Lock’ will also be applied to the listed Lock items by default (for full version only).

-When you add your drive(s) to the Locking list, the drive(s) will get added to the Locking list but WILL NOT be hidden.
-Furthermore, the 'Locking is ON/OFF' function will also NOT work in the case of drive(s) under the Hidden security setting.
+Note: When you add your drive(s) to the Locking list, the drive(s) will get added to the Locking list but WILL NOT be hidden.
+Furthermore, the ‘Lock’ and ‘Unlock’ function will also NOT work in the case of drive(s) under the Hidden security setting.

 How do I remove the Lock from files, folders, and drives?

 If you wish to unlock any files, folders, or drives, you can do so by simply running Folder Lock and going to the Lock Files feature.
+Just select the item you want unlock and click ‘Unlock’ from the Lock Files Menu.

 Once you’re in the Lock Files feature, enter the Master Password to access the Lock Files list.
 From the list, click on any item and then press the ‘Remove’ button on the top menu in Folder Lock.
 If you are removing all the items from the Lock Files list by clicking on the Select All button, then as soon as you click on the Remove button, you will get a security prompt to confirm removal of those items.
 Click ‘Yes’ to confirm.
 After confirmation of removal, your selected items will be removed from the list and consequently unlocked permanently until you add them back to the Lock Files list.

-How do I change the Lock Files password?
+How do I change the Master password?

-You can change your Lock Files password by first running Folder Lock and going to the Settings panel.
+You can change your Master password by first running Folder Lock and going to the Settings panel.
 Once you’re in the Settings panel, go to the Password Security, you will see the ‘Change Master Password’ button on the screen.
 Simply click on this button and enter the current Master password in the Current Password field, enter new password in the New Password field and Confirm Password field.
 Now, press ‘Change’ to register the changes made.